Thursday, May 23, 2013

 TOPICS include:

-Part 1: Palm Washboard, Edge Tool, Felting Stone, Felting Mat
+Part 1: How to use the new tools including the Palm Washboard, Edge Tool, Felting Stone & Felting Mat

-Part 2: Tumbler & Shelf Liner Shortcuts, Rolling Machines
+Part 2: Tumbler Dryer Method & Shelf Liner Shortcuts, Rolling Machines - what they do, where to buy

-Part 3: Color in Nuno Felting, Non-Wool Fibers, Using Cotton, Prefelts & Batts, What went wrong - my fibers fell off?!
+Part 3: Importance of Color in Nuno Felting including How to Work with White, Using Non-Wool Fibers, Using Cotton Base Fabrics, Prefelts & Batts, & What went wrong - my fibers fell off?!

-Part 4: How to make an Infinity Loop, add Ruffles, add Felt Lace, the Two Layer Technique, Mosaic Nuno Felt, add Prefelt Swirls
+Part 4: How to make an Infinity Loop, add Ruffles to your designs on the edges and inside, make Felt Lace, the Two Layer Technique, Mosaic Nuno Felt, add how to quickly make and add Prefelt Swirls as a design element

 Part 5: List of sources for supplies including fibers, tools and fabric